Previous dayApril 28, 2026Next day

 -0.4 km---✓ ReviewedUSGS →

-On April 28, 2026, worldwide seismic activity registered a magnitude 2.1 earthquake 11 km S of Yosemite Lakes, CA at 23:35 UTC.
+A magnitude 2.1 earthquake was recorded 11 km S of Yosemite Lakes, CA on April 28, 2026 at 23:35 UTC.
 At a depth of just -0.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 37.089°, -119.784°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.089°N, -119.784°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-28